Masks are required in all UCHealth facilities, even if you’re vaccinated.

 Memorial Hospital North has many lodging options nearby to choose from.
 Some hotels offer a reduced patient/visitor rate, please check with the property before you book your reservation.

-COVID-19 update: To keep our patients, visitors, and staff safe, visiting hours and processes may differ.
-Please click here to see updated visiting information.
+To keep our patients, visitors, and staff safe, visiting hours and protocols may differ from those during normal operations.

 UCHealth Memorial Hospital North offers free internet access, our network is UCH-Visitor.